 Because of their heightened susceptibility to contracting infections, elderly adults need to be cautious of certain facilities and environments.

-Most facilities are full of high-touch surfaces that serve as conduits for the spread of infections.
+Most facilities are full of high-touch surfaces that serve as conduits for the spread of germs.
 Additionally, skin-to-surface contact can be especially dangerous in spreading common infections in the elderly.
 This includes deadly infections such as MRSA and other staph infections.

 - Gyms and fitness centers